Yogesh-ahire/amazon-clone/README.md

 # amazon-clone
-Amazon clone using basic HTML and CSS
+Amazon home page using basic HTML and CSS